irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/SubscriptionsApi.md

 <a name="createwebhooksubscription"></a>
 # **CreateWebhookSubscription**
-> SuccessResponse CreateWebhookSubscription (CreateWebhookSubscriptionRequest requestParameters)
+> SuccessResponse CreateWebhookSubscription (CreateWebhookSubscriptionRequestSdk requestParameters)

 Create a subscription to events